10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Jorge Armín Escalante Pasos – CC BY 4.0

 Leptophis mexicanus is closely related to the giant parrot snake (Leptophis ahaetulla), and shares their bulging bronze eyes.
-This version can be separated by one easy ID feature: a large bronze stripe down their back.
+However, Mexican parrot snakes can be separated by one easy ID feature: a large bronze stripe down their back.
 Their bodies have less green overall than giant parrot snakes, their bellies are a cleaner white colour (no green leaking in), and they have a stronger black stripe running through their eye.

 Mexican parrot snakes feast on tree frogs, and reptiles such as Utila spiny-tailed iguanas and bighead anoles.
-They forage actively, watching branches keenly for the flicker of movement that reveals a lizard attempting to disguise itself.
-They sometimes grab concealed lizards from hollows between tree roots.
+They forage actively, watching branches keenly for the slight flicker of movement that reveals a lizard attempting to disguise itself.
+They’re even capable of grabbing lizards concealed in dark hollows between tree roots.

 7 Rhombic cat-eyed snake